oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/fmw-domain/_index.md

 | `rcuDatabaseURL` | The database URL. | `database:1521/service` |
 | `rcuCredentialsSecret` | The Kubernetes secret containing the database credentials. | `domain1-rcu-credentials` |

 Note that the names of the Kubernetes resources in the generated YAML files may be formed with the value of some of the properties specified in the `create-inputs.yaml` file.
 Those properties include the `adminServerName`, `clusterName` and `managedServerNameBase`.
 If those values contain any characters that are invalid in a Kubernetes service name, those characters are converted to valid values in the generated YAML files.
 For example, an uppercase letter is converted to a lowercase letter and an underscore `("_")` is converted to a hyphen `("-")`.

-The sample demonstrates how to create a WebLogic domain home and associated Kubernetes resources for a domain that only has one cluster.
+The sample demonstrates how to create a WebLogic domain home and associated Kubernetes resources for a domain that has one cluster only.
 In addition, the sample provides the capability for users to supply their own scripts to create the domain home for other use cases.
 The generated domain YAML file could also be modified to cover more use cases.

 #### Verify the results

 The create script will verify that the domain was created, and will report failure if there was any error.
 However, it may be desirable to manually verify the domain, even if just to gain familiarity with the various Kubernetes objects that were created by the script.

 Note that the example results below use the `default` Kubernetes namespace.
 If you are using a different namespace, you need to replace `NAMESPACE` in the example `kubectl` commands with the actual Kubernetes namespace.

 ##### Generated YAML files with the default inputs